Financial Crisis Survival Tactics

 To help increase cash flow, you can stop contributing to your 401k plan for a short time.
 If your contributions stop for less than a year, the effect on your retirement should be minimal.

-The CARES ACT has allowed for individuals affected by COVID-19 to withdrawal funds from their IRAs and 401(k)s without incurring a 10% penalty.
+The CARES ACT has allowed individuals affected by COVID-19 to withdraw funds from their IRAs and 401(k)s without incurring a 10% penalty.
 However, you will still have to pay income tax on the withdrawal.
 If income is down, this could be an opportunity to pull cash out to pay off debt to improve cash flow or add to savings in order to cover living expenses.
 This should be a last resort and if bankruptcy is ever a consideration, then retirement assets should never come into play as they are protected during bankruptcy.

 Mortgage